5th Annual National Aboriginal Physical Activity & Wellness Conference

 8. Expect notification of acceptance within a few days of submission.

-The Aboriginal Physical Activity & Cultural Circle Association invites individuals with an interest in health, sports and recreation, fitness or traditional activities research, to submit abstracts for presentation during the National Aboriginal Physical Activity Conference.
-Members of the Aboriginal Physical Activity & Cultural Circle Board of Directors will consider the submissions for presentation.
+The Aboriginal Sport & Wellness Council of Ontario invites individuals with an interest in health, sports and recreation, fitness or traditional activities research, to submit abstracts for presentation during the National Aboriginal Physical Activity & Wellness Conference.
 Presenters will be selected competitively through a blind review process.

 Abstract submissions will be considered in three separate categories, each of which matches a presentation format at the conference.
 Abstracts can: